omeid/uconfig/README.md

 Visitors get a _[flat view](https://godoc.org/github.com/omeid/uconfig/flat)_ of the configuration struct, which is a flat view of the structs regardless of nesting level, for more details see the [flat](https://godoc.org/github.com/omeid/uconfig/flat) package documentation.

-Plugins that load the configurations from flat structures (e.g flags, environment variables, default tags) are good candidts for this type of plugin.
+Plugins that load the configurations from flat structures (e.g flags, environment variables, default tags) are good candidates for this type of plugin.

 ```go